msampathkumar/datadriven/Project Submission.md

 5. [Algorithmic Features Selection & Hyper Parameter Tuning][PumpIt05]

+__Personal Motivation__:

+>The purpose of life is not to be happy.
+It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.
+― Ralph Waldo Emerson

-__Personal Motivation__: When I was a child, I used see lots of common people standing in long queue for drinking water.
-May be it was the first time I have ever seen people struggling for drinking water till late evenings(like the above image show), on that day I did not know how to help them.
+As a child, I used see lots of common people standing in long queue for drinking water.
+May be it was the first time I have ever seen people struggling for drinking water till late evenings, on that day I did not know how to help them.
 Every time I read about this problem statement I still do feel the same way.
-We realize that trying a few algorithms and feature engineering techniques might not solve this problem of fixing the water issues of our fellow beings in Tanzania, but we hope and expect that this project to serve as a platform for building tools for proactive identifying .
+We realize that trying a few algorithms and feature engineering techniques might not solve this problem of fixing the water issues of our fellow beings in Tanzania, but we hope and expect that this project to serve as a platform for others as a learning & building solutions.

 > What we do is less than a drop in the ocean.
 But if it were missing, the ocean would lack something.  - Mother Teresa

 ### Problem Statement

 Using the data gathered from Taarifa and the Tanzanian Ministry of Water, can we predict which pumps are functional, which need some repairs, and which don't work at all?
 Predicting one of these three classes that might have caused the failure of a water pump, can improve the maintenance operations to well prepare and ensure that clean, potable water is available to communities across Tanzania.
 This project is inspired by [DataDriven][datadriven7]!
-From logical perspective, as we can understand we are looking at a __Supervised Multi Label Classification problem__ and our goal is identifying which label, out of 3 possible labels is the cause for an issues entry in Taarifa complaints records. <!--  So based on the features and size of dataset, our course of action would be to identify a classifier out of many different kinds of classifiers which could understand and predict well. --> <!--
+From logical perspective, as we can understand we are looking at a __Supervised Multi Label Classification problem__ and our goal is identifying which label, out of 3 possible labels is the cause for an issues entry in Taarifa complaints records.
-As shown in below image, we are going to do a step by step development progress on here.
-![Udacity Machine Learning Course Plan][udacity_ml_course_plan] -->

 Few key things to note:
 * Multi Label Prediction
 * Taarifa complaints records(Manually added data though a Social Application Platform)

 As observed from dataset given by Taarifa and DataDriven, most of the data is labeled data and would need concise text processing for improving data quality in a way that an AI Machine Learning Algorithm can understand & see patterns in data.
 So for improving the quality of data, first we need a reference benchmark point score to look and keep improving our data quality and progress towards build a solution.
 After setting a benchmark, we explore few well known Algorithms and followed by some further improvements of features selection and parameter tuning.
 As we believe good data is what generates a good model, we will try to focus more on building good quality data set.

+Since this is a problem of supervised learning and more specifically one of multiclass classification, the methods of classification will be used in order to attack the problem.
+Several algorithms will be explored, as discussed below in Analysis Phase.

 ### Metrics